Administration Guide

 Troubleshooting GitLab Runner

 Once you are logged in, you can login to the desired system to restart the runner.
 You can check the runner status by navigating to Settings > CI/CD > Runners.
-If the GitLab runner is down you will need to restart the runner which is located in $HOME/cron directory for the e4s user.
+If the GitLab runner is down you will need to restart the runner.
+To check the status of the runner you can do the following, if you see the following message this means the runner is active and running.

 The gitlab-runner command should be accessible via the e4s user.
 To register a runner you can run gitlab-runner register and follow the prompt.
 The runner configuration will be written to ~/.gitlab-runner/config.toml.
 However we recommend you create a separate config.toml or copy the file to separate location.
 For instance if you want to register a runner for muller you can set gitlab-runner register -c ~/.gitlab-runner/muller.config.toml when registering the runner and it will write the runner configuration to ~/.gitlab-runner/muller.config.toml.
 For more details regarding runner registration please see https://docs.gitlab.com/runner/register/.

 Sometimes you may see unexpected results during CI jobs if you made changes to the GitLab configuration and you have multiple GitLab-runner processes running on different nodes.
 Therefore, we recommend you use pdsh to search for all process across all nodes to find the process and then terminate it.
-For instance you can run pgrep across all Cori login nodes (cori01-12) to find any GitLab process, if you see multiple process then you can login to that particular node and terminate the process.
+The command below will search for the gitlab-runner process for service perlmutter-e4s across all Perlmutter login nodes.

 Jacamar